The Berlin Project (novel)

 The Berlin Project is a 2017 science fiction alternate history novel by American writer Gregory Benford.
 It was first published in May 2017 in the United States by Saga Press, a division of Simon & Schuster.
-The novel was nominated for 2018 Sidewise Award for Alternate History.
+The novel was nominated for the 2018 Sidewise Award for Alternate History.

 The Berlin Project is set in an alternate history during World War II in which the American atomic program completes the atomic bomb a year earlier than in reality, enabling it to be deployed against Germany and bring about a premature end to the war.
 Many of the characters in the novel are historical figures, including Karl P. Cohen, Harold Urey, Leslie Groves, Richard Feynman, Freeman Dyson, Moe Berg, Werner Heisenberg, Wilhelm Canaris and Erwin Rommel.

 Background

 The Berlin Project took over four years to research and write.
 Most of the book's characters are historical figures, and Benford knew many of them personally, including the novel's protagonist, his father-in-law, physical chemist Karl P. Cohen.
 Benford said the idea for the novel came from his postdoc supervisor, theoretical physicist Edward Teller.
 Teller had worked in the Manhattan Project during World War II, and told Benford that a decision made in 1942 turned out to be a costly mistake that delayed the development of the atomic bomb by a year.

 Benford explained in interviews that the bomb being developed by the atomic program used uranium-235, which had to be enriched from natural uranium.
 Initially centrifugal separation, an approach developed by Cohen and Harold Urey, was used to extract U-235.
 But because of persistent mechanical problems with centrifuges, it was abandoned in favor of gaseous diffusion.
 However, this method took longer to set up than expected, and the project was delayed by a year.
 Cohen believed that had they been allowed to continue working with centrifuges, the problems they were having would have been overcome, and the bomb would have been ready to deploy in 1944, bringing the war to an early end and saving millions of lives.